Skid Steer’s for Landscape Design in Sacramento

 Below are some factors you should consider before making a decision on the best skid steer for your operation:

 - Rated Operating Capacity (ROC)

 The operating capacity of a skid steer is the load at which an operator can safely lift and operate the machine without it nose-diving or flipping over.
-For skid steers, the rated operating capacity is calculated as 50% of the tipping load.
-You can begin to compare skid steers in the same size class once you know the ROC of the loaders.
+For skid steers and mini excavators, the rated operating capacity is calculated as 50% of the tipping load.
+You can begin to compare skid steers and excavators in the same size class once you know the ROC of the loaders.
 Based on the job site requirements, you can pick the best skid steer with an appropriate ROC for the job.
 Note that for rubber track loaders, the ROC is 35% or 50% of tipping load.
 Also, keep in mind that the ROC is not an indicator of the machine’s lift force capacity.